sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ### Be the interface to the engineering team

 The HoE will be the single point of contact for queries to/about the engineering team.
-This can take the form of [processes](#create-and-document-processes), but also in simply being available to field questions and participate in meetings where engineering input is required.
+This can take the form of [processes](#create-and-document-processes), but also in being available to field questions and participate in meetings where engineering input is required.

 ### Be security-centric